 And yes, stress in small doses is good for your health, it is even vital to maintain the proper functioning of your body.

-In general, dealing with small, affordable stressors every day improves your physical, emotional and psychological functioning.
+In general, dealing with small, manageable stressors every day improves your physical, emotional and psychological functioning.

-Low dose stress even reduces your negative stress hormones: walking decreases, for example, your hormone cortisol, which is secreted in case of chronic stress.
+Low dose stress even reduces your negative stress hormones : for example, walking decreases cortisol, an hormone which is secreted in case of chronic stress.

-Another example: walking slowly is a good stress.
-But sprinting at full speed is acute stress.
+Another example: walking slowly every day is a good stress.

 We can take examples in all possible fields: